Williams Diagnosis Story

 I was very fortunate.
 The main side effects I had were hair loss and neuropathy.

 I shaved my head right when I got to the second hospital.
-And I didn’t want to watch my hair fall out.
-I didn’t want to find hair in my bed in random places.
+I didn’t want to watch my hair fall out, and I didn’t want to find hair in my bed in random places.
 That just grossed me out.

 The neuropathy was numbness in my fingers and toes.
 That made walking a lot harder than I expected.
 I had some numbness settle in my thighs.
 My quads were numb and sensitive.

 I wasn’t aware that it was a possibility.
-The PT girls had this finger prick system for a CBC Test kit.
+The PT girls had this finger prick system for a CBC finger full blood kit for testing.
 They would use things like the end of a pencil and ask if I could feel any of it.
 I didn’t.
 The neuropathy in my feet was so severe that they said I could walk on broken glass and wouldn’t feel it.
 It was a weird thing.
-And the finger prick blood test kit also had the same.
+And the finger prick kit also had the same.

-Describe the bone marrow biopsy and lumbar puncture (spinal tap)
+Describe the marrow biopsy and lumbar puncture (spinal tap)

 I’ve been very lucky.
-After my screening exam and a Bone Blood Test Profile, I was furthermore diagnosed with a pediatric form of leukaemia, so I was allowed to be put under for the biopsies.
+After my blood screening exam and a Bone profile, I was furthermore diagnosed with a pediatric form of leukaemia, so I was allowed to be put under for the biopsies.
 I wasn’t allowed to when I was at Johns Hopkins, though, and I had lumbar punctures with only the loopy medicine and some local anaesthetic.
 I was awake for those, but they numb it.
 After returning to Indiana, I started getting put under for them.

-Side effects of the bone marrow biopsy and spinal taps
+Side effects of the marrow biopsy and spinal taps

 It is a little painful, but you chuck right through it.
-Afterwards, you have a sore back for 2 or 3 days.
-I recommend planning on relaxing for 2 or 3 days and trying not to strain yourself too much.
+Afterwards, your back is sore for two or three days.
+I recommend planning on relaxing for two or three days and trying not to strain yourself too much.

 There are things called spinal headaches, and I’ve had one of those.
 It can happen; if it does, know it will be the worst headache you’ll ever have.